 This option requires that the user has the DATASET_LOG_READ-permission on the dataset in question.

 There are many reasons to want to read the dataset log, but some of the most common will be to check on the progress of the Store-service.
+This is especially the case during the acquire-phase of Automated sets.

 The loglevels go from DEBUG all the way up to FATAL, where DEBUG gives you the most detailed number of logged entries, while FATAL will give you the least (if any).
 As default the log view is set to INFORMATION-level log entries.